Garrett, projected top pick, says he's going pro

 A 6-foot-5, 270-pound prospect from Arlington, Texas, Garrett finished this season with 8.5 sacks after playing more than half the season with an ankle injury.

-In 2014, Garrett broke Jadeveon Clowney's SEC freshman sack record with 11.5 sacks.
-Garrett was an Associated Press All-American in 2015 and 2016, and his sack total over the past three seasons was surpassed only by Tennessee defensive end Derek Barnett (33).
+In 2014, Garrett broke Jadeveon Clowney's SEC freshman sack record with 11.5.
+Garrett was an Associated Press All-American in 2015 and '16, and his sack total over the past three seasons was surpassed only by Tennessee defensive end Derek Barnett (33).

 During interviews Tuesday before Texas A&M's loss to Kansas State in the AdvoCare V100 Texas Bowl, Garrett joked that he would prefer "not to go anywhere cold" for his NFL career but later clarified that he would play for whoever drafted him.
 He reiterated that in his statement Saturday.